 Whether it’s bike riding, swimming, rollerblading, having a barbecue by the beach or simply grabbing brunch with the kids, East Coast Park is the place to be!

-The HoneyKids guide to East Coast Park in Singapore
+How to get to East Coast Park

 There are so many carparks at East Coast Park that if you are driving over you would think you’d be okay for a spot… Not always the case at the weekends, folks!
 If you can take public transport or a taxi then that’s the best way to get there stress-free!
 Bedok MRT station is the closest if you are coming in by train.
 From there, take the bus 401 on weekends which will take you directly to the park itself.
 And if you’re heading there during the week, hop on the 197 to Marine Parade Road outside Parkway Parade and walk through the underpass.